TinyNova/backit-ios/README.md

 - Embed Frameworks Group
 - (x) Copy only when installing

-2. Disable Mixpanel
-- Find `MixpanelAnalyticsListener.swift`
-- Open Inspector pane
-- Remove from Backit target membership

-3. Select a Team (not necessary except for build machine)
+2. Select a Team (not necessary except for build machine)
 - Tap the `Backit` project
 - General
 - Select a Team to build the project as